curatimeXai/cpr-chatbot/README.md

 ### The database
 The database is a PostgreSQL instance in a docker container.
 It's structure can be found in the `docker/postgres/init_db.sql` file.
 This database is not available from the public and is only available from the other containers.

+#### Development
+The database is accessible on the `5055` port while using the development docker compose.
+This port was choosen to avoid potential conflicts with existing PostgreSQL instances already running on the development machine.

+If necessary, you can re-initialise the database by removing its volume with the `-v` option when stopping the containers.
+Example:
+`docker compose -f docker-compose.dev.yml down -v`

 #### The tables
 The database contains two tables: